jhodapp/sensorchi/README.md

 An IoT sensor platform based on the [Particle IoT Air Quality Monitoring Kit](https://store.particle.io/products/air-quality-monitoring-kit-wi-fi).

+## NOTE

+This repo is now deprecated as it's moved into a broader GitHub organization [now found here](https://github.com/Jim-Hodapp-Coaching/ambi_client_cpp).

 ## Welcome to your project!

 Every new Particle project is composed of 3 important elements that you'll see have been created in your project directory for sensorchi.